Medicaid Asset Test and Income Test in Florida

-In order to qualify for Florida long term Medicaid (which pays for part of their home-health care, ALF care and all of their nursing home care, depending on the level of care needed), the applicant must satisfy three main eligibility tests.
+In order to qualify for Florida long term Medicaid (which pays for part of their home-health care, assisted living facility (ALF) care and all of their nursing home care, depending on the level of care needed), the applicant must satisfy three main eligibility tests.

-The second and third tests one must pass in order to be considered eligible for long-term care Medicaid in Florida—and the subject of this article—are the Medicaid Asset Limits Test and Medicaid Income Limits Test.
-Both the asset and income tests must be met in order for one to become eligible to receive home health care, ALF or nursing home benefits.
+The second and third tests one must pass to be considered eligible for long-term care Medicaid in Florida—and the subject of this article—are the Medicaid Asset Limits Test and Medicaid Income Limits Test.
+The asset and income tests must be met to become Medicaid eligible to receive home health care, ALF, or nursing home benefits.

-Asset Limits for Florida Long-Term Care Medicaid
+Asset Limits for Florida Long-term Care Medicaid

 Asset Limits for a Single Person Applying for Florida Medicaid Benefits

-In order to qualify a single individual over the age of 65 (or disabled), who needs home-health aide, assisted living facility or skilled nursing home Medicaid benefits, he or she can have no more than $2,000.00 in what is considered Medicaid exempt assets.
+In order to qualify a single individual over the age of 65 (or disabled), who needs home-health aide, assisted living facility, or skilled nursing home Medicaid benefits, he or she can have no more than $2,000 in what is considered Medicaid exempt assets.